-To amend the Labour Relations Act, 1995, so as to facilitate the granting of organisational rights to trade unions that are sufficiently representative; to strengthen the status of picketing rules and agreements; to amend the operation, functions and composition of the essential services committee and to provide for minimum service determinations; to provide for the Labour Court to order that a suitable person be appointed to administer a trade union or employers' organisation; to enable judges of the Labour Court to serve as a judge on the Labour Appeal Court; to further regulate enquiries by arbitrators; to provide greater protection for workers placed in temporary employment services; to regulate the employment of fixed term contracts and part-time employees earning below the earnings threshold determined by the Minister; to further specify the liability for employer's obligations; and to substitute certain definitions; and to provide for matters connected therewith.
+To amend the Labour Relations Act, 1995, so as to facilitate the granting of organisational rights to trade unions that are sufficiently representative; to require trade unions and employers' organisations to conduct a ballot prior to calling a strike or lock-out; to strengthen the status of picketing rules and agreements; to clarify the powers of the Labour Court; to amend the operation, functions and composition of the essential services committee and to provide for minimum service determinations; to provide for the Labour Court to order that an administrator be appointed to administer a trade union or employers' organisation; to further regulate the remuneration and conditions of appointment of judges of the Labour Court; to enable judges of the Labour Court to serve as a judge on the Labour Appeal Court; to limit the protection of employees earning above the threshold determined by the Minister; to further regulate enquiries by arbitrators; to provide greater protection for workers placed by temporary employment services; to regulate the employment of fixed term contracts and part-time employees earning below the earnings threshold determined by the Minister; to further specify the liability for employer's obligations; and to substitute certain definitions; and to provide for matters connected therewith.

-BE IT ENACTED by the Parliament of the Republic of South Africa, as follows:-
+B^E IT ENACTED by the Parliament of the Republic of South Africa, as follows:-

-1. Section 1 of the Labour Relations Act, 1995 (hereinafter referred to as the principal Act) is hereby amended by the substitution in section (1) for paragraph (a) of the 5 following paragraph:
+1. Section 21 of the Labour Relations Act, 1995 (hereinafter referred to as the principal Act), is hereby amended-